ncarr/addon-repository/README.md

 Logins are disabled from the local network, but the web UI from within Home Assistant is automatically authenticated

 cupsd.conf and Dockerfile modified from https://github.com/lemariva/wifi-cups-server

+Some of the Avahi and D-Bus code is modified from https://github.com/marthoc/docker-homeseer